dgatf/msrc/README.md

 ### 6.9 Hitec

-Use pullup resistors 1k to 2.7k
+Use pullup resistors:

+- SDA: 1k
+- SCL: 8K

 If Vin is a regulated 5V source (e.g. receiver, BEC), pull ups can be connected to Vin/RAW instead Vcc.